ronnyxli/quickLearn/README.md

 # quickLearn
 Trains and validates a basic machine learning model for classification given a table of feature vectors and corresponding labels.

-Required python modules: numpy, pandas, matplotlib, sklearn
+Required python modules: numpy, pandas, matplotlib, sklearn, scipy

 ## Requirements for input data:
 1) .csv format